 *Please note we do not recommend leaving animals in a vehicle alone all day just in case, like some European sites, the power trips!

 Unfortunately the brackets do not work with sliding windows.
-You will need a window like those shown on the images, please see the option to try the brackets on your vehicle before purchasing.
+You will need a window like those shown on the images on the home page.

 This is a refrigerant air conditioning unit.
 The umbilical cord between the two units contains 3 lines for refrigerant, two 230v flexible cables and a discharge tube for condensate.
 Disconnection of these components cannot be undertaken by the end user as refrigerant gas will be released and this will present a danger to the user and the environment.
 For a permanent installation customers can ask a suitably qualified person to remove the gas and disconnect the pipework.
 This will enable the pipe work to pass through a wall and be reconnected.
 The unit will then need re-gassing to operate.
 This operation would only make economic sense in a permanent installation i.e. a barge, static caravan or garden building.